-I’m SUPER excited to have my wife, Meg on the blog!
+I’m SUPER excited for you to meet my wife Meg!
 Annnndddd, today happens to be her birthday!
 We’ll be sharing more about marriage, love, and our story.
 We are insanely passionate about these things and love to walk with people in the good and challenging seasons of what it means to create and maintain a thriving, committed relationship.
-If you haven’t already met her, without further ado, I am honored to introduce you to Sweet Meg! – Garrett
+If you haven’t already met her, without further ado, I’m grateful for the chance for you to meet my wife Meg here on the blog! – Garrett

 Hi everyone!
 First of all, a few things to introduce myself.
 Many people see me in Garrett’s photos as “sweet Meg.”
 While I am incredibly grateful for my wonderful husband and the ways he is dedicated to speaking the best about me, I can be the first to attest to the fact that there are times when I am not always just “sweet,” but I’m sure that’s not a huge surprise…